mlswg/mls-protocol/draft-ietf-mls-protocol.md

   another LeafNode, the authentication service MUST additionally validate that the set of identities attested by the credential in the new LeafNode is acceptable relative to the identities attested by the old credential.
+  E.g. sending an Update proposal updates the sender's old LeafNode to a new one, or joining via external commit updates the joiner's old LeafNode included in the committed Remove proposal to a new one.

-* Verify that the signature on the LeafNode is valid using `signature_key`.
+* Verify that the signature on the LeafNode is valid using the LeafNode's `signature_key`.

 * Verify that the LeafNode is compatible with the group's parameters.
 If the GroupContext has a `required_capabilities` extension, then the required